CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 root -l canvases.root
 ```

+This folder you created is special and is reckognized by name by the code.
 Clicking around on the canvases, you will now be able to see the signal overlaid (not stacked).
 Can you identify any observables/kinematic regions where the signal-to-background ratio looks more favorable?
 Look at several observables and try to come up with a set of cuts that improves the sensitivity.
 Your selection can be tested by adding elements to the python dictionary called ```cutsets``` in ```tools/CharacterizeEvents.py.``` Hint: the most useful observables have distributions that are different in shape between signal and background.

 <b style='color:black'>When you have a decent set of selection and nice looking plots, you can save the canvases as pdfs for the record. </b>